jorycz/ryradio/README.md

 # RyRadio

-Set of scripts to create one-purpose Internet Radio Player from old Raspberry PI.
+Set of scripts to create one-purpose Internet Radio Player from old Raspberry PI with simple Web Interface to change stations and volume.
+Settings is persistent.

 # !!!
 WARNING !!!

 !!!
 WARNING !!!
-Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 ... !
+Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 ...
 !!!
-It's supposed to be installed in local home network ONLY !
+It's supposed to be installed in local home network ONLY !!!
+Never publish web interface to internet
 !!!
-Never publish web interface to internet !
-!!!
 This will delete all content of /var/www/html/ !!!

 ## Getting Started

 By default analog output is enabled.
 Can be changed to HDMI in runAfterBoot.sh script.
+Radio Stations could be modified in radioStations.php before you run ansible-playbook.
+After ansible-playbook install, simple WEB interface should be available on http://<YOUR RPI IP ADDRESS>/.

 ### Prerequisites